baldengineer/dmm-ble-mp730026/README.md

   self.decimal = False   # Decimal Position
   self.negative = False  # If the number is a negative value self.autorange = False # Auto-range flag
+  self.connected = False # Returns the status of the meter self.digits = 4        # The number of digits the meter can display
 ```